JohnFindon

 About John

-British tenor, John Findon studied at the Royal Conservatoire of Scotland and the Guildhall School of Music and Drama Opera Course.
-He was a Harewood Artist at English National Opera from 2022 – 2024 and a Jerwood Young Artist at Glyndebourne Festival in 2017.
+John studied at the Royal Conservatoire of Scotland and on the Opera Course at the Guildhall School of Music and Drama.
+He was a Harewood Artist at English National Opera from 2022 to 2024 and a Jerwood Young Artist at the Glyndebourne Festival in 2017.
+During these years, he performed roles including Spoletta Tosca, Mime and Loge cover in Das Rheingold, Siegmund cover in The Valkyrie, Borso Rigoletto, Melot Tristan und Isolde, and Giuseppe cover in La traviata, among many others.
+He was also the recipient of the Leonard Ingrams Award from Garsington Opera in 2022.

 Contact